gzcmustafa/To-Do-App/README.md

 # To-Do-App
-A  Todo List built with HTML, CSS, and JavaScript.
+A  Todo List built with HTML, CSS, BootStrap and JavaScript.